mtlynch/mtlynch.io/_retrospectives/2019-08-02-whatgotdone-month-3.md

   * I emailed 15 founders
   * I received 7 responses (47% response rate)
   * I arranged 3 meetings (20% conversion rate)
+* I need to stop tinkering with Zestful unless I can tie the need directly to a paying customer's request.

 ### Goals for May

-* Publish a new blog post on mtlynch.io.
+* Publish a new blog post on [mtlynch.io](https://mtlynch.io).
 * Publish an MVP for my [email copywriter tool idea](/retrospectives/2019/07/#slowing-down-on-the-email-tool-for-copywriters).
 * Prep What Got Done for the backburner.
-  * Fix a few small bugs.
+  * Fix a few small outstanding bugs.
   * Document everything that I'll undoubtedly forget if I return to it in six months.
   * *Maybe* open-source it.